Ikewolf77/MAC_Projet/README.md

-# MAC example Telegram bot project
+# Telegram bot for games rating

-This example comes in both flavor, either Javascript or Typescript on Nodejs.
-Both perform exactly the same.
-- javascript code is located in `/src`
-- typescript code in `ts-src`
+This project has been written in TypeScript.
+It allows users to search for games and rate them.
+They also have the possibility to like specific game tags in order to have recommendations of games with those tags.
+Finally the users can display games that are recommended for them, based on their ratings and liked tags.

-## Deploying
+## Databases
-We'll first take care of deploying on your computer.
-This bot uses both Neo4j and MongoDB for data persistance.
-We provide a `docker-compose.yml` file for your convenience.

-### Using docker
-If you want to use docker, make sure it is installed on your machine, and then run `docker-compose up` to start both Mongodb and Neo4j
+The bot needs two database containers in order the run:

+- MangoDB: stores the raw games data, imported from the  `data` folder's CSV file

+- Neo4J: stores the data related to users' interactions with the games (ratings and tag liking).

+Those can be launched using the `docker-compose up` command which uses the `docker-compose.yml` file in the root folder.

+*Make sure that you have docker and docker-compose installed on your machine.*

 ### Filling some data

-- Create a `.env` file based on the `.env.exemple` provided file and fill in `DOCUMENTDB_HOST` and `GRAPHDB_HOST`.
+- Create a `.env` file based on the `.env.exemple` provided file and fill in `DOCUMENTDB_HOST` and `GRAPHDB_HOST`, as well as your secret Telegram bot token.
-- To fill in some data, we provide a script which loads some stuff:
+- To fill in some data, run `npm run ts_import`.
+This will load data into MangoDB
-  - In javascript (`/src/loadData.js`), run `npm run import` to make it run
-  - In typescript (`/ts-src/loadData.ts`) run `npm run ts-import` to make it run
-  - Note that both do exactly the same thing, simply choose between JS or typescript.
-But it doesn't make any difference here

 ### Registering the bot

 You first have to register it on Telegram, for this follow the [documentation](https://core.telegram.org/bots).

 - Register your bot on BotFather
 - Register two commands:
   - `help` which provides some help